We offer a 100% remote sign up process. Get our team of attorneys working on your case immediately. ×

-And the more serious the motorcycle accident victim’s injuries, the greater the financial burden.
+And the more serious the motorcycle wreck victim’s injuries, the greater the financial burden.
 It doesn’t take as much as you might expect for the costs of a motorcycle crash to climb into the tens of thousands of dollars, then the hundreds of thousands of dollars.
 To be made financially whole after some of the most devastating motorcycle crashes takes amounts approaching a million dollars or more.

 Being admitted to the hospital, having to go to a trauma center, being intubated in the intensive care unit, requiring surgery, needing a stay in an inpatient rehabilitation hospital before you’re well enough to go home – every one of these factors adds to the cost.
 The longer you’re out of work, too, the greater the economic impact on your family.